JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 Such plugins are developed much like plugin projects that target IntelliJ IDEA.

 Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described on this page.
-Details particular to an IntelliJ Platform-based product are described on the individual product pages in _Part VIII — Product Specific_.
+Details particular to an IntelliJ Platform-based product are described on the individual product pages in _Product Specific_.

 All the Gradle configuration attributes described here are discussed in-depth on the [](configuring_plugin_project.md) and the [](tools_gradle_intellij_plugin.md).